Quick Navigation

 Why does Nylon 6 have a high melting point?

 The monomer of Nylon 6 is called aminocaproic acid, but it is known as caprolactam in its ring form.
 When the ring is opened, the chemical will react with itself to produce the Nylon 6 polymer.
-The amide group of polymer is responsible for Nylon’s relatively high melting point and affinity for moisture.
+The amide polymer group is responsible for Nylon’s relatively high melting point and affinity for moisture.

 Which is more water-resistant?
 Nylon or Polyester